KatTiel/data_pipeline_weather_data/README.md

 ## ETL Data Pipeline For Current and Historical Weather Data :sunrise_over_mountains:
 This project aims at exploring the shifts in yearly temperature and rainfall patterns dating back to 1979.
 I've chosen to focus on five beautiful destinations worldwide: ***Berlin, Ko Tao, Parque Nacional Corcovado, San Diego, and Tulum***.
-I decided to take a look on five beautiful places in the world - **Berlin, Ko Tao, Parque Nacional Corcovado, San Diego and Tulum**.
 The project is divided into two main parts: 1. historical and 2. current weather data collection and analysis.

 ## Prerequisites